_isle_of_wight_england_NIC_1109.jpg)

 What are the key points of the approach?

-The Solent and Isle of Wight Route location Coastal Overview.
+as your guide for sailing along the eastern and northeastern shores of the Isle of Wight.
 Vessels converging on the entrance will find nothing in the way of local hazards by staying in reasonable soundings and following the marks.
 The direction of buoyage in the eastern Solent is from east to west.

 Not what you need?